luismamaro/SonicMEMS_PCB_SQL_Database/README.md

 4. Boot up KiCAD
 5. On the main page select Preferences->Configure Paths 5a.
 On this window add a path called "KICAD10_MAIN_DIR" with Path pointing to where you stored the KiCAD folder 5b.
+Define another Path called "KICAD10_3DMODEL_DIR" with path pointing to ./Database/4_3DStep 5b.
 Close KiCAD directly after and reopen
-6. On the main window go to Preferences->Manage Symbol Libraries 6a.
+7. On the main window go to Preferences->Manage Symbol Libraries 6a.
 Add a global library with the "+" button. nickname="SonicMEMS Database" library path="${KICAD10_MAIN_DIR}/Database/1_Database_Library/DB_Test.kicad_dbl"